-Who can use the Counseling Center?
+Who can use Counseling Services?

-Why do students come to the Counseling Center?
+Why do students come to Counseling Services?

-Each year between 17-21% percent of all Caltech students come to the Counseling Center for help.
+Each year between 17-21% percent of all Caltech students come to Counseling Services for help.
 The reasons they seek help vary, but students do come for help with the day to day issues they (and people in general) face like stress, procrastination, cultural adjustment and relationships.
 Additionally, some students come for help with concerns that involve depression, eating disorders, substance use/misuse, and anxiety among other reasons.

 While we don't have a specific session limit, we offer brief therapy services.
 This means that we work with students to identify needs, set manageable goals, and connect students with appropriate campus-based and community resources.
-If a student wants or needs longer-term therapy, has concerns that require multiple sessions per week, or are in need of a higher level of care, Counseling Center staff works with students to find a referral in the community to ensure that treatment needs are met.
+If a student wants or needs longer-term therapy, has concerns that require multiple sessions per week, or are in need of a higher level of care, Counseling Services staff works with students to find a referral in the community to ensure that treatment needs are met.